Introduction to Vaccine Exemptions

 concluding that Texas law doesn't require private schools to accept

-religious exemptions unless the school receives state funding.
+religious exemptions unless the school receives state funding (though I question the analysis used).
 In

 contrast, North Carolina's religious exemption law does apply to all